Premier’s Awards for Indigenous Youth Excellence in Sport

 - Is under the age of 25 (born in 1994 or later)

-- Is actively participating in one or more sports (recognized provincial sports as well as regional/traditional sports) and shows evidence of high athletic ability and performance results
+- Is actively participating a recognized provincial sports and/or a regional/traditional sport and shows evidence of high athletic ability and performance results

-- Is committed and dedicated to learning and academics and is actively pursuing or planning to pursue a post-secondary education
+- Is enrolled in school and is actively pursuing or planning to pursue a post-secondary education

 Nomination forms can be filled out online.
 If you are unable to submit online, or cannot attach reference letters due to file size, please send by email to email@example.com.